mr618show/Simple_calculator/README.md

 - [ ] List anything else that you can get done to improve the app functionality!
 * [X] Updated UI layouts, added background image
+* [X] Customized settings button
-* [X] Added bill divider for multiple people split the bill
+* [X] Added bill divider feature for multiple people splitting the bill
-* [X] Added stepper feature at main screen which allows users to customize the current tip as well as adjust the party size
+* [X] Added stepper feature at the main screen which allows users to customize the current tip as well as adjust the party size
 * [X] Added a switch in the settings menu to turn on the feature of rounding the total bill

 ## Video Walkthrough